Financial HelpPrint Page

 - Currently in care or have recently been in care (a child aged 16 and 17 who has been looked after for at least 13 weeks since the age of 14).

 - Receive Income Support or Universal Credit in their own right (not parents)

-- Are disabled and receive BOTH Universal Credit and Personal Independence Payments in their own right (under 19s).
+- Are disabled and receive BOTH Universal Credit (or ESA) and Personal Independence Payments (or DLA) in their own right.

 The guaranteed bursary supports students with £1,200 per year in the form of kits, essential equipment, and transport.

 You can receive a contribution of up to £250 for help with the cost of essential clothing, equipment and kits for your courses such as hairdressing, beauty or catering kits and uniforms etc. To qualify your household income must be below £25,000.*

 To be eligible for free meals, a student’s parent(s) should be in receipt of one of the following:-

 - Income Support; Income-Based Jobseeker’s Allowance; Income-Related Employment and Support Allowance;

 - Child Tax Credit, provided you are not entitled to Working Tax Credit, and have an annual household income (as assessed by HM Revenue & Customs) that does not exceed £16,190;

 - Support under part VI of the Immigration and Asylum Act 1999;